 The Notaries Society does not govern the rules nor control the entry of notaries to the profession.
 It is pleased to advise generally.
 All specific queries concerning qualification or entry to the Notarial Practice Course must be made directly to the Faculty Office.

 This outline has been designed to assist those interested in qualifying and as such gives general information.
 All candidates are advised to check that they meet all the necessary criteria as laid down in the Rules governing qualification and admission to the profession before making an application.

 Copies of the Rules and other information about qualification may be found in the Information Pack which is available from the Faculty Office at a cost of £10.
 Please write to The Faculty Office at 1 The Sanctuary Westminster London SW1P 3JT.

 Open Day for Prospective Notaries

 UCL holds an Open Day each year.
 The course is designed to introduce prospective notaries to the notarial profession, and to explain the process of qualification.
-The next course is expected to take place in London in November 2013.
-The film from this year's UCL Open Day is now available to view at
+The next course will be hosted by The Notaries Society and will take place in Manchester on 8th November 2013.
+A booking form may be downloaded below.